Cecil Michaelis: Career

 Although his family wealth precluded a formal career, Michaelis worked tirelessly at his art, drawing and sculpture whilst dividing his time between France, South Africa and Great Britain.
 In 1935 Sir Max Michaelis purchased Rycote Park near Thame in Oxfordshire, for Cecil's use while he was studying at the Ruskin School of Drawing and Fine Art in Oxford.
 It remained one of his residences until his death.

 Teapots

 One of Michaelis' specialities was making teapots, most especially with anti-drip spouts.
 Whilst serving in the British Army in Sicily he was renowned for both making and teaching the manufacture of teapots.

 Exhibitions

 His work was exhibited widely from 1940 to 1980 in Paris, New York and London.

 Rycotewood College

 In the late 1930s his philanthropy established Rycotewood College in the nearby town of Thame as a school dedicated to developing skilled craftsmen.
 In 2003 it merged with Oxford City College and the Rycote Furniture Centre courses were moved to Oxpens road.

 Montebello Design Centre

-In 1988 he donated part of his Cape Town estate to the University of Cape Town so as to setup the Montebello Design Center.
+In 1988 he donated part of his Cape Town estate in Newlands to the University of Cape Town so as to set up the Montebello Design Center.